A brief history of UV light and HEPA in science, health & medicine

 During the SARS pandemic of 2003, our UV-C products were successfully deployed to hospitals to reduce transmission risk.
 These disinfection systems proved effective, helping to protect high risk settings.

-Recent technological advancements have made it possible for UV-C disinfection technology to be deployed in an ever expanding field of applications including disinfection for water, air and surfaces.
+Recent technological advancements have made it possible for UV-C disinfection technology to be deployed in an ever-expanding field of applications in conventional environments, including the disinfection of water, air and surfaces.

-With the emergency of the COVID-19 pandemic in 2019 and 2020, as increasing evidence shows the importance of aerosol transmission, several scientific studies demonstrate the effectiveness of UV-C in COVID-19 disinfection, both on surfaces and in the air.
+With the escalation of the COVID-19 pandemic since 2019, the importance of aerosol transmission has meant ventilation and air cleaning have come to the fore to mitigate infection.
+Scientific studies demonstrate the effectiveness of UV-C in COVID-19 disinfection, both on surfaces and in the air, whilst being energy efficient too.